credentia-network/casper-ssi-demo/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security vulnerability in casper-ssi-demo, please send an email to *security@make.software*.
+If you find a security vulnerability in casper-ssi-demo, please send an email to *s@credentia.me*.